 In this day and age, buying into a gym franchise is a great business decision – and it is a great ethical decision as well, being that it supports the health and wellness of the general population.
 There are several things to consider that can add up.
 Here’s how to buy a gym franchise in your budget and what to be aware of in your decision-making process.

 About the Gym Industry

-We’ve seen improvements and enhancements in traditional health club models like Planet Fitness and Gold’s Gym, to newer or trendier models, like Orange Theory and SoulCycle.
-Improvements, meaning the extra effort to cater to their members and guests, and enhancements, meaning the addition of things like free massage chairs, personalized routines and even branded merchandise.
+We have seen improvements and enhancements in traditional health club models like Planet Fitness and Gold’s Gym, to newer or trendier models, like Orange Theory and SoulCycle.
+Improvements, meaning the extra effort to cater to their members and guests, and enhancements, meaning the addition of things like free massage chairs, personalized routines, and even branded merchandise.